realjas/DecisionMaker_iOS/README.md

 Update Icon with redesign and add the required update of a 1024x1024 version.

 Make decide button dynamic between coin flip when there are no entries in field to "decide" when there are more than one fields with values.

-Update "Yes/No" results from coin flip to "Heads/Tails"